SupremeCommanderMaps/SurvivalVersus/README.md

 * The Paragon Activator and civilian base now spawn in the exact center of the map (rather than deviating randomly)
 * The civilian base is now symmetrical (rather than constructed randomly)
 * Units will no longer automatically fire on the (indestructible) Paragon Activator
-* The Paragon Activator now takes more build power to capture (multiple seconds instead of near instant)
+* The Paragon Activator now takes more build power to capture (multiple seconds with SACU, instead of near instant with T1)

 **Internal changes**